Often a silent disease, ovarian cancer is still doing a lot of damage. Fortunately, there are new treatments and therefore more hope.

 - pain during sexual intercourse

-Warning: these symptoms can be due to various medical conditions.
-If you have some of these symptoms, or any other unusual symptom, see your doctor promptly to obtain a diagnosis.
+Caution: these symptoms may be due to various medical conditions.
+If you experience any of them, or any other unusual symptom, see your doctor promptly for a diagnosis.

 - imaging tests